Lebanon–Turkey relations: Modern relations

-Aids

-Lebanon has been a major recipient of Turkish aid.
+Humanitarian aid

 During the 2006 Lebanon War, in tandem with shipments of aid the Palestinians sent on 19 July and 27 July, the Red Crescent announced on 31 July that two Arctic trucks carrying medical aid, foodstuffs and kitchen utensils were being sent from Turkey to Lebanon.

 In 2013, following the increasing shortages of electricity in Lebanon, Turkey supplied the country with MV Karadeniz Powership Fatmagül Sultan and MV Karadeniz Powership Orhan Bey to ensure electric development for the country.

+During the Lebanese liquidity crisis, Turkey provided humanitarian assistance to Lebanon in April 2022.
+They delivered shipments of food, baby formula, and basic needs.

 Competing with Iran

-The Turkish Government under Recep Tayyip Erdoğan has perceived Hezbollah, a Shi’a paramilitary and political group backed by Iran with a negative perception, based on historical trauma in Lebanon and the threat to Turkish legacies in Lebanon.
+The Turkish Government under Recep Tayyip Erdoğan has perceived Hezbollah, a Shi'a paramilitary and political group backed by Iran, with a negative perception, based on historical trauma in Lebanon and the threat to Turkish legacies in Lebanon.
 Thus Turkey has sought to maintain closer tie with Lebanon, to dismantle Iranian influence inside Lebanon.
 The influx of Hezbollah fighters coming to Syria fighting against the Syrian National Army is also the reason why Turkey tries to establish stronger ties with Lebanon in order to weaken Iran's role in Lebanon.

 Turkish influence

 While Lebanon has been relatively out of the knowledge of the Turkish population, the recent political brawl had led to some several fallouts of relationship.
 In September 2019, Lebanese President Michel Aoun tweeted his criticism on the Ottoman rule and expressed concerns about the return of Turkey to Lebanon, and summoned the Turkish ambassador as well.
-This had drawn criticism in Turkey as a denial campaign against the Ottoman heritages.
 Lebanon recognizes the Armenian Genocide.

 After the 2020 Beirut explosions, Vice President of Turkey, Fuat Oktay, and Foreign Minister, Mevlüt Çavuşoğlu, visited Lebanon and met Lebanese President Michel Aoun and Parliament Speaker Nabih Berri.
 During the visit, Çavuşoğlu said:

+Israel-Lebanon conflicts

+Following the end of Bashar Al-Asad's regime in Syria, the ongoing conflict between Lebanon and Israel an the ongoing economic situation in Lebanon, Turkish Energy Minister Alparslan Bayraktar has said that Turkey is willing to supply electricity to both countries.